RachelKidwell00/RachelKidwell00/README.md

-- 👋 Hi, I’m @RachelKidwell00
+- Hi, I’m Rachel Kidwell!
-- 👀 I’m interested in ... ecology, conservation, GIS
+- I’m interested in ecology, cats, and nature.
-- 🌱 I’m currently learning ...
+- I’m currently studying at UMBC!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 RachelKidwell00/RachelKidwell00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.